abhranja-sudo/Fraud-Detection-Pipeline/README.md

 ### Starting Pipeline

-* Create a new Environment and run the below command
+* Create a new Conda Environment and run the below command

        cd Fraud-Detection-Pipeline
        pip install -r requirements.txt